KushajveerSingh/nextjs_image_ab_testing/README.md

 in convex goto settings -> environment variables and add "CLERK_WEBHOOK_SECRET" (then go to clerk and grab "signing secret" from the endpoint page) todo

+create stripe webhook
+add the route in 'convex/http.ts' to create webhook on convex side create 'convex/stripe.ts' to create an action (npm install stripe) in convex goto settings -> environment variables and add 'STRIPE_KEY' goto stripe -> developers -> api keys -> reveal secret key (and paste that into STRIPE_KEY in convex) in package.json -> scripts add the following to run the stripe webhooks locally for development (make the url same as your convex url from .env file)

+    "stripe:listen": "stripe listen --forward-to https://accurate-tapir-403.convex.site/stripe",
+    "stripe:trigger": "stripe trigger payment_intent.succeeded"

+visit https://docs.stripe.com/stripe-cli to install stripe-cli run 'stripe login' run 'npm run stripe:listen', copy the webhook secret and add that as an env variable in convex with the name 'STRIPE_WEBHOOKS_SECRET'

+npm install convex-helpers@latest
+npm install openai

 -   zod
 -   https://github.com/ethanniser/next-typesafe-url
 -   react hook forms